Chris Loder: Parliamentary career

 At the 2019 general election, Loder was elected to Parliament as MP for West Dorset with 55.1% of the vote and a majority of 14,106.

 He was a member of the Common Sense Group which represents the socially conservative wing of the Conservative Party.
 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Loder was among the signatories of a letter to The Daily Telegraph in November 2020 from the Common Sense Group.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 Loder attracted controversy in February 2022, when he implied police should not prioritise investigating the death of a white-tailed eagle, after it emerged he received a £14,000 donation from Ilchester Estates, who operate shoots in his constituency.
 The police investigation was later abruptly closed.

 In February 2024, Loder was re-selected as the Conservative candidate for West Dorset at the 2024 general election, but lost the seat to Liberal Democrat challenger Edward Morello by 26,999 votes to 19,210, a margin of 7,789.
 Notably this historic defeat meant that he became the first Conservative ever to have lost in West Dorset since the constituency was created in 1885.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Loder has worked as a freelance adviser on infrastructure issues.